srkraut/sigma-docs/docs/layout/interactive-actions.md

 Actions can be attached to an entire Layout a particular Region or specific Widget and can be used to effect changes to the Layout.
 These can be triggered by Touch or Click or programmatically by webhook.

 ```
 Scenario: A Product display has a product that the customer can pick up.
-An ‘internet of things’ device, such as a light sensor could be used to trigger a webhook to Xibo which loads that particular products information into a Region to be shown.
+An ‘internet of things’ device, such as a light sensor could be used to trigger a webhook to Sigma-DS which loads that particular products information into a Region to be shown.
 ```

 More information on webhooks can be found in our Developer documentation here